C. Roxanne Robbin, Ph.D., Chair

-The Art Department promotes the creation and historical understanding of art and design by offering curriculum that exposes students to a diverse range of art-making processes and a broad spectrum of artistic and intellectual models taught by an energetic faculty of practicing artists and scholars.
+The Art Department promotes the creation and historical understanding of art by offering curriculum that exposes students to a diverse range of art-making processes and a broad spectrum of artistic and intellectual models taught by a highly experienced and energetic faculty of practicing artists and scholars.

 Undergraduate Programs in the Department of Art:

 Bachelor of Arts in Art (Subject Matter Preparation Program)

 Bachelor of Fine Arts in Art (With concentrations in Graphic Arts, Mixed Emphasis, Painting, Sculpture, Video and Time-Based Media.)

 Minor in Art

 Complete University General Education requirements for the Bachelor of Arts or the Bachelor of Fine Arts degree (51 units).

 Complete University requirements for the specific degree program.